Frequently Asked Questions

 Prospective APU students (applicants) should submit their transcripts to the Office of Undergraduate Admissions.

-Current APU students should submit their transcripts to the Undergraduate Enrollment Services Center.
+Current APU students should submit their transcripts to the Student Services Center.

 How can I find out whether a course from a certain college transfers to APU, or whether it fulfills General Education or major/minor requirements?